View Donald Maynard's Obituary on DesMoinesRegister.com and share memories

 Des Moines - Donald James Maynard, 71, passed away at the VA Hospital in Des Moines on Dec.
 28, 2019.
 Visitation will be held on Fri., Jan.
 3rd from 4 to 7 pm, and a funeral service will be held on Sat. the 4th at 10:30 am, all at the Brooks South Town Chapel located on Sunset Memorial Gardens Cemetery, 7601 Fleur Drive in Des Moines.
 Burial will be in the Sunset Memorial Gardens with Military Honors.

-Donald is survived by his wife Angela, 7 children: Jennifer (Fred) Henderson, Chris (Elizabeth) Maynard, Corey (Heather) Rice, Hollie (Duke) McCargar, Bryant (Jennifer) Egenberger, Kelly (Steve) Foss, Keely (Steven) Rosenberg, 5 siblings; Judy (James) Fitts, Lavena (Arden) Owens, Linda Harban, Dick (Jenelle) Maynard, Shirley (Doug) Yeakal, 16 grandchildren, 6 great grandchildren and many many friends.
+Donald is survived by his wife Angela Madonia-Maynard, 7 children: Jennifer (Fred) Henderson, Chris (Elizabeth) Maynard, Corey (Heather) Rice, Hollie (Duke) McCargar, Bryant (Jennifer) Egenberger, Kelly (Steve) Foss, Keely ( Dr. Steven) Rosenberg, 5 siblings; Judy (James) Fitts, Lavena (Arden) Owens, Linda Harban, Dick (Jenelle) Maynard, Shirley (Doug) Yeakal, 16 grandchildren, 6 great grandchildren and many many friends.

 Memorial may be directed to the Animal Rescue League.